b3-exmo/b3-exmo.github.io/docs/Tithing money/SEC/index.md

 > *Since 2000, Ensign Peak ==received and relied upon legal counsel== regarding how to comply with its reporting obligations while attempting to ==maintain the privacy of the portfolio==.
 As a result, ==Ensign Peak established separate companies (LLCs)== that each filed Forms 13F instead of a single aggregated filing.
 Ensign Peak and the Church believe that all securities required to be reported were included in the filings by the separate companies.*

 Ensign Peak relied on external legal counsel?
 You mean EPA doesn't have its own internal legal team? *The church itself* isn't comprised entirely of lawyers up at the top?
-And not one of you thought to read the requirements on how to file it?
+And not one of you thought to read the requirements on how to file a tax form?

 If they relied on legal counsel from an external source, wouldn't they also be culpable in this violation?
-If that's the case, then either I misunderstand how punitive charges work... or the legal counsel was not external.
+If that's the case, then either I misunderstand how punitive charges work, or the legal counsel was not external.
+From an outside perspective, I'm very interested to find out more about the legal counsel that EPA received and relied on.

 &nbsp;